 1590s, "pledge as a forfeit to another who makes a similar pledge in return," originally in the argot of petty criminals, a word of unknown origin; see bet (n.), which appeared about the same time.

-Perhaps it is a shortening of abet or else from obsolete beet "to make good" (related to better).
-The original notion is perhaps "to improve" a contest by wagering on it, or to encourage a contestant.
+Perhaps it is a shortening of abet or else from obsolete beet "to make good" (related to better), if the original notion is "to improve" a contest by wagering on it, or to encourage a contestant.
 Or perhaps the word is from the "bait" sense in abet.
-Meaning "that which is wagered" is from 1796.
+The meaning "that which is wagered" is from 1796.